top of page

 3. Litter Box on the Go

 What about on the plane?
 Worried about your cat urinating mid-flight?
-90% of the time we see cats hold their pee until the trip is over.
+Ninety percent of the time, we see cats hold their pee until the trip is over.
 (Yes, even on long-haul international flights!)
-Just in case, you can line the inside of the carrier with wee pads or dryfur pads so they stay nice a fresh no matter what happens.
+Just in case, you can line the inside of the carrier with wee pads or dryfur pads so they stay nice and fresh no matter what happens.

 4. Ask About Private TSA Screening

 Most airports require cats to come out of their carrier at security.
 To avoid a chaotic moment at the X-ray belt, ask a TSA agent for a private screening room—especially helpful if your cat is wiggly or nervous in public settings.
 They will escort your cat into a room with a door.
-Once you are finished going through the metal detector and gathering your things you can join him.
-You can hold him in the safety of this room while they run the pet carrier through the x-ray machine.
+Once you are finished going through the metal detector and gathering your things, you can join them.
+You can hold your cat in the safety of this room while they run the pet carrier through the x-ray machine.

 Have an especially wiggly cat?
-Try holding them with these cat wrap blankets so you can hold him securely and confidently.
-Sometimes we even bring a very cheap extra pet carrier so he can go straight into the temporary bag while we wait for the travel bag.
+Try holding them with these cat wrap blankets so you can hold them securely and confidently.
+Sometimes we even bring a very cheap extra pet carrier so they can go straight into the temporary bag while we wait for the travel bag.

 5. Don’t Overfeed Before the Flight